Garethhunter/Auction-Site/README.md

 The application will be designed in an MVC architecture using MySQL as the database , but this database will be connected via a factory so it can be decoupled easily at any stage

 High-level schema
 The application will implement a three-tier validation system, given a robust validation scheme.
 Based on an MVC architecture strapped with Twitter and executing a data access factory.
-Implement the same design, as learnt in Web architectures class
+Implement the same design

 The presentation tier will only display submit buttons when all other fields have been filled in i.e. in a logon screen the submit button will only become active when I username and password is entered in the correct format.